netgroup-polito/CrownLabs/cluster_config/script/README.md

 ````

 ## How run it
-The name of CSV file is passed on the command line together with the username and password of the keycloak administrator.
+The name of CSV file is passed on the command line together with the username and password of the keycloak administrator:
 ````
  python3 adduser.py <csvfile> <username> <password>
 ````